shangyongbin/Paper/README.md

 :heavy_check_mark:**Tilde: a temporally invariant learned detector.** 【2015】

-trains a piece-wise linear regression model as the detector, that is robust to weather and illumination changes.

 :heavy_check_mark:**Learning covariant feature detectors.** 【2016】

-CNN models are trained with feature covariant constraints

 :heavy_check_mark:**Learning discriminative and transformation covariant local feature detectors.**【2017】

-CNN models are trained with feature covariant constraints

 :heavy_check_mark:**Quad-networks: unsupervised learning to rank for interest point detection** 【2017】

-assumes that the ranking of the keypoint scores should be invariant to image transformations.

 :heavy_check_mark:**Learning to detect features in texture images.** 【2018】

 :heavy_check_mark:**Repeatability is not enough: Learning affine regions via discriminability.** 【2018】

-learns to predict the affine parameters of a local feature via the hard negative constant loss based on the descriptors.

 **:heavy_check_mark:Key.net: Keypoint detection by handcrafted and learned cnn filters.** 【2019】

-combines hand-crafted filters with learned ones to extract keypoints at different scale levels.

 :heavy_check_mark:**ELF: Embedded Localisation of Features in pre-trained CNN** 【2019】

-pre-trained CNNs on standard tasks such as classifcation can be adapted to keypoint detection

 <a name="Local Feature Description"></a>